sbuec/cse210-04/README.md

 Greed is a game where a player wants to collect gems as they're falling down the screen.
-If the player touches a falling gem they gail a point If the player touches a rock they loase a point
+If the player touches a falling gem they gain a point If the player touches a rock they loose a point
 The player is the # character that they can move around to collect the gems Gems are given the * character
 Rocks are given the o character